TAMPA, Fla.--(BUSINESS WIRE)--

 General and Administrative Expenses

-In the second quarter of 2018, the Company reported net income of $135, compared to a net income of $921 in the prior year period.
-After deducting the effect of dividends paid on its Series A Preferred Shares, the Company reported loss of $(0.04) per diluted share during the second quarter of 2018, based on approximately 6.1 million weighted average shares outstanding, compared to a net income of $0.15 per diluted share for the second quarter of 2017, based on approximately 6.0 million weighted average shares outstanding.
-For the six months ended June 30, 2018 and 2017, net income was $2,086, or $0.27 per diluted share and $1,167, or $0.20 per diluted share, respectively.
+In the first quarter of 2019, the Company reported net income of $0.1 million, compared to net income of $2.0 million in the prior year period.
+The Company reported a net loss of $(0.04) per diluted share during the first quarter of 2019, based on approximately 6.01 million weighted average shares outstanding, after deducting dividends paid to our preferred shareholders, compared to a net income of $0.33 per diluted share during the prior year period, based on approximately 6.09 million weighted average shares outstanding.

 Balance Sheet / Investment Portfolio Highlights

-At June 30, 2018, the Company held cash, cash equivalents and investments with a carrying value of $106.2 million.
-As of June 30, 2018, the Company’s investment in fixed maturities issued by the U.S. Government, government agencies and high-quality corporate issuers, including short-term investments, comprised approximately 92% of the investment portfolio.
+As of March 31, 2019, the Company held cash, cash equivalents and investments with a carrying value of approximately $117.2 million, up from $114.2 million as of December 31, 2018.
+As of March 31, 2019, the Company’s investment in fixed maturities issued by the U.S. Government, government agencies and high quality corporate issuers, including short-term investments, comprised 95% of the investment portfolio.

 DEFINITION OF NON-U.S. GAAP FINANCIAL MEASURES

 The Company assesses its results of operations using certain non-U.S. GAAP financial measures, in addition to U.S. GAAP financial measures.
 These non-U.S. GAAP financial measures are defined below.
-The Company believes these non-U.S. GAAP financial measures provide useful information to investors and others in understanding and evaluating its operating performance in the same manner as management does.
+The Company believes these non-U.S. GAAP financial measures provide useful information to investors and others in understanding and evaluating its operating performance in the same manner as management does, and are also consistent with those ratios used across the insurance industry.

 The non-U.S. GAAP financial measures should be considered in addition to, and not as a substitute for or superior to, any financial measures prepared in accordance with U.S. GAAP.
 The Company’s non-U.S. GAAP financial measures may be defined differently from time to time and may be defined differently than similar terms used by other companies, and accordingly, care should be exercised in understanding how the Company defines its non-U.S. GAAP financial measures.